Scientific Name: Pisum sativum

 Key ID Features:

-Fast growing annual vine; stipules large and leaf-like surround the stem; leaves compound with broadly ovate to elliptical leaflets, entire or less commonly toothed, some leaflets develop into tendrils instead; flowers with large butterfly-like petals; legume containing mostly 6-11 seeds in a row, flattened when young but becoming roundish later.
+Fast growing annual vine; stipules large and leaf-like surround the stem; leaves opposite, compound 10-20cm long, leaflets broadly ovate to elliptical to reniform, 2-7cm long x 1-3cm wide, margin entire or less commonly toothed, some leaflets develop into tendrils instead; flowers with large butterfly-like petals; legume containing mostly 6-11 seeds in a row, flattened when young but becoming roundish later.